-When you’re looking for the best deal on a car lease, probably nothing gets your attention so fast as a declaration of “$0 down.”
+When you’re looking for the best deal on a car lease, nothing can get your attention as fast as… well, nothing.

 In fact, zero-down leases are legitimate deals offered by many companies, including Capital Motor Cars.
-For leasers who qualify, they can make it easier to finance a lease.
+They aren’t money-saving magic tricks, but for leasers who qualify, they can make it easier to finance a lease.

 To understand what “zero-down” actually means, you’ll have to understand how lease payments work.
 This knowledge will help you find and negotiate the best lease deal on the car you want.